 There’s no doubt many of us were stuck to our couches watching A LOT of TV during the pandemic.
 But HBO knew that in order to revitalize TV audiences, they needed to create a truly engaging and immersive experience to promote their shows.

 Their solution was The Orbit, an experience that uses machine-learning technology to allow users to explore HBO Max’s content library.
-Shoppers stand in front of a large interactive wall and browse the library by using gestures, speech and facial expressions.
-Clips from their favourite shows magically appear to match their body movements, facial expressions or their favourite spoken phrases.
+For this brand experience that debuted at SXSW 2021, shoppers stood in front of a large interactive wall and browsed the library by using gestures, speech and facial expressions.
+Clips from their favourite shows magically appeared to match their body movements, facial expressions or their favourite spoken phrases.